Conservatory of Recording Arts and Sciences: Facilities

 The satellite campus located in Gilbert hosts nine classrooms as well as a mobile broadcast unit and 6,000 sqft live sound venue.
-It has much of the same equipment as the Tempe location such as a Solid State Logic 4000 console, Neotek elite console, and API legacy console.
+It has much of the same equipment as the Tempe location such as a Solid State Logic 4000 console, SSL Origin console, and API legacy console along side an AVID S6 for post production and Atmos work.

 Both campuses are equipped with industry standard equipment and the same audio monitoring system as studios like Skywalker Sound and Chase Productions.